ansible/ansible/docs/docsite/rst/user_guide/intro_dynamic_inventory.rst

 If your Ansible inventory fluctuates over time, with hosts spinning up and shutting down in response to business demands, the static inventory solutions described in :ref:`inventory` will not serve your needs.
 You may need to track hosts from multiple sources: cloud providers, LDAP, `Cobbler <https://cobbler.github.io>`_, and/or enterprise CMDB systems.

-Ansible integrates all of these options via a dynamic external inventory system.
+Ansible integrates all of these options through a dynamic external inventory system.
 Ansible supports two ways to connect with external inventory:  :ref:`inventory_plugins` and `inventory scripts`.

 Inventory plugins take advantage of the most recent updates to the Ansible core code.
 We recommend plugins over scripts for dynamic inventory.
 You can :ref:`write your own plugin <developing_inventory>` to connect to additional dynamic inventory sources.

 You can still use inventory scripts if you choose.
-When we implemented inventory plugins, we ensured backwards compatibility via the script inventory plugin.
+When we implemented inventory plugins, we ensured backwards compatibility through the script inventory plugin.
 The examples below illustrate how to use inventory scripts.

-If you would like a GUI for handling dynamic inventory, the :ref:`ansible_tower` inventory database syncs with all your dynamic inventory sources, provides web and REST access to the results, and offers a graphical inventory editor.
+If you prefer a GUI for handling dynamic inventory, the :ref:`ansible_tower` inventory database syncs with all your dynamic inventory sources, provides web and REST access to the results, and offers a graphical inventory editor.
 With a database record of all of your hosts, you can correlate past event history and see which hosts have had failures on their last playbook runs.

 .. _cobbler_example: